OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands.md

 ---
-title: Create add-in commands in your manifest
+title: Create add-in commands
-description: Use VersionOverrides in your manifest to define add-in commands for Excel, Outlook, PowerPoint, and Word.
+description: Update your manifest to define add-in commands for Excel, Outlook, PowerPoint, and Word.
 Use add-in commands to create UI elements, add buttons or lists, and perform actions. ms.date: 03/13/2023 ms.localizationpriority: medium
 ---

-# Create add-in commands in your manifest
+# Create add-in commands

 Add-in commands provide an easy way to customize the default Office user interface (UI) with specified UI elements that perform actions.
 For an introduction to add-in commands, see [Add-in commands for Excel, PowerPoint, and Word](../design/add-in-commands.md).